victor-david/restless-ofxsharper/README.md

         builder.Bank.BuildMessageSet(() =>
         {
             // in your app, you'd have to determine an appropiate date to start with.
-            DateTime fromDate = new DateTime(2017, 1, 1);
+            DateTime fromDate = new DateTime(2018, 1, 1);
             builder.Bank.BuildStatementRequest(bankAccount, fromDate, null, true);
         });

         builder.CreditCard.BuildMessageSet(() =>
         {
-            // in your app, you'd have to determine an appropiate date to start with DateTime dateStart = new DateTime(2017, 1, 1);
+            // in your app, you'd have to determine an appropiate date to start with DateTime dateStart = new DateTime(2018, 1, 1);
             builder.CreditCard.BuildStatementRequest(creditCardAccount, dateStart, null, true);
-            // Not using a start date or and end date.
+            // Not using a start date or an end date.
 Bank will deliver whatever they've got. builder.CreditCard.BuildClosingStatementRequest(creditCardAccount, null, null);
         });
     });